Macroeconomic Datasets & Financial Data Repository

 M2 Money Supply (1959–2026)

-Broad money supply — cash, deposits, money markets.
-M2 growth historically leads inflation by 12-18 months.
+Broad money supply — cash, deposits, money market accounts.
+M2 growth historically leads inflation by 12 to 18 months.

 M2 Growth Rate — YoY (1960–2026)